 Visit this page for more info on the speakers.

 Free Press Awards

 During Free Press Live the following three awards will be handed out:

 – Best Report Award

-With these awards we want to honour journalists who risk everything to bring us the news, media pioneers who pave the way for equality and justice and those who persevere under the most difficult circumstances.
-Journalists who have a strong commitment with press freedom and independent information.
+With these awards, we want to honour journalists who risk everything to bring us the news, media pioneers who pave the way for equality and justice and those who persevere under the most difficult circumstances.
+Journalists who have a strong commitment to press freedom and independent information.